FlatLang/Flat/README.md

 __Aim__

-  * Manage abstraction at a high level without a large performance hit.
+  * Manage abstraction at a high level without a noticeable performance hit.
   * Engineer an easy-to-integrate architecture for using C code within a project.
   * Ensure a smooth transition between running code on various operating systems.
   * Deliver a uniform exception handling environment.